foxcpp/maddy/README.md

 **⚠️ Warning:** maddy is in development, many important features are missing, there are bugs and performance can be bad.

-Feel free to join the IRC channel: ##emersion on irc.freenode.net.
+Feel free to join the IRC channel: ##maddy on irc.freenode.net.

 ## Getting started